OlivierLD/raspberry-coffee/WebComponents/oliv-components/README.md

 ```
 Then load [http://localhost:8080/oliv-components/index.html](http://localhost:8080/oliv-components/index.html) in a WebComponents-enabled web browser.

+#### Also available
+After starting the `node` server as mentioned above, you can also reach
+- [http://localhost:8080/oliv-components/mirror.html](http://localhost:8080/oliv-components/mirror.html), the basis for an Heads Up display application.
+- [http://localhost:8080/oliv-components/pwm.html](http://localhost:8080/oliv-components/pwm.html), for an explanation about how Pulse Width Modulation work.

 ### Components list
 - Pluviometer. &#9989; Done.
 - Thermometer. &#9989; Done